 The project is hopeful to achieve the outcome within the allotted timescale, knowing that now we have the machinery and equipment installed to increase the amount of pulp we process and the new and innovative product lines we have in place.
-Our volunteer and marketing programmes will be launched in the next few months which we hope will help increase our revenue, manpower and community awareness regarding recycling.
-The main concern would be our capacity to take on Island wide collection of paper and card knowing that it would be a vast amount for our centre to process into a saleable product.
-However if we were able to recognise an end user for raw paper pulp or shredded paper it would definitely improve the situation.
+Our volunteer and marketing programmes have been launched and the help increases our revenue, manpower and community awareness regarding recycling.
+The main concern was our capacity to take on Island wide collection of paper and card knowing that it would be a vast amount for our centre to process into a saleable product.
+However we feel we have been able to recognise an end user for raw paper pulp or shredded paper and implementing this would definitely improve the situation.

-End use of paper pulp is the main risk to the project not achieving the outcome.
-The recycling centre could easily process the required amount of paper and cardboard but we are still experimenting with ways to use the recycled pulp.
 We are drawing on expertise outside of SHAPE and making international contacts in an effort to increase the range of products that we can make.
 The island is poised to enter a phase of significant economic development with the opening of an airport and increased tourist numbers.
 We are actively positioning ourselves to take advantage of these new opportunities.
 We are also working closely with the National Trust and other local conservation projects to provide products that will assist them in their work.
-Examples of this include mulch mats and biodegradable plant pots for the various reforestation projects.
+Examples of this include mulch mats and biodegradable plant pots for the various reforestation projects